 When I look at a menu I generally go for meals that are small in portion or limit myself to a main meal only.

 Sometimes certain triggers are unavoidable.
 A good example of this was when I participated in the New York marathon race five years ago.

 You wouldn’t think when you’re running a marathon cigarette smoke would be an issue, but sure enough one of the other runners near me lit up a cigarette five minutes before the start of the race — unbelievable!
 That day there also was plenty of cigarette smoke drifting across the course from spectators — nothing I could do about that.

 Then there are the food triggers — they can vary from patient to patient.
-Recently I’ve found coriander makes me breathless almost instantly, but a friend of mine with COPD has no affect at all from coriander and loves it.
+Recently I’ve found coriander makes me breathless almost instantly, but a friend of mine with COPD has no effect at all from coriander and loves it.

-Why We Need to Avoid Triggers
+Why We Need to Avoid COPD Triggers

 Apart from the fact that triggers make us breathless, we need to look more broadly at why we need to avoid them.
 Firstly, constantly becoming more breathless than normal leaves us feeling tired and run down from the extra workload placed on our lungs.

 One aspect that’s important when thinking about how you manage your disease is the effort you place on your lungs.
 While exercise can improve your lungs efficiency, exposure to pollutants can be damaging.

 Secondly, being rundown leaves our immune system exposed to infections and nasty exacerbations, which in turn can further damage our lungs.
 Maintaining what we have in terms of lung health is the most important thing we can do; our disease is progressive so we need to limit the amount of infections we contract.